nvu01/Undervalued-Stock-Scanner/Power BI/README.md

 ## Requirements

 - Microsoft Power BI Desktop installed on your computer.
-- Project folder "Undervalued Stock Scanner" containing Excel workbooks used for modeling and visualization.
+- The "Undervalued Stock Scanner" project folder containing Excel workbooks used for modeling and visualization.